mishkayaremtso/projeqtor/readme.txt

 Security advise :
-   - Setup attachments directory and documents directory out of web access (outside document_root of web server) This will prevent hachers from uploading php file and executing it on your server...
+   - Setup attachments directory and documents directory out of web access (outside document_root of web server) This will prevent hachers from uploading php file and executing it on your server ...

 Deploy new version ;
   - Unzip projeqtorVx.y.z.zip to the web server directory